Soumyaree/C-polynomials/README.md

-# MODEL Project – Polynomial Multiplication Benchmark (C)
+# MODEL Project: Polynomial Multiplication
 This project implements and benchmarks multiple polynomial multiplication algorithms in C, including classical and high-performance methods.
 It allows comparison of speed and accuracy for polynomials of various degrees.
 The naive double precision algorithm is used as a reference.

 A report was written to analyze the algorithms, describe them in greater detail, their implementation choices, and the benchmark results.